Simplifying the Complex: 3 Successful Strategies Used to Develop Kindeva Drug Delivery’s Headquarters

 1. Recognize the opportunities that a site location can provide the lab user.

 While it is true that life sciences spaces are often found in more established ecosystems such as San Diego and Boston, we anticipate an upcoming trend of life sciences users moving towards emerging ecosystems connected to talent and research.
 Looking to secure sites in secondary markets helps cast a wider net and opens the pool of viable site options that are still attractive, resourceful communities.
 These areas have access to highly sought-after talent, while offering more desirable land available for development often due to less density than the neighboring, larger cities.
-Such growing ecoystems are often supportive and willing to welcome new developments, as life sciences spaces bring valuable opportunities to provide high wage jobs and a positive economic impact to the area.
+Such growing ecosystems are often supportive and willing to welcome new developments, as life sciences spaces bring valuable opportunities to provide high wage jobs and a positive economic impact to the area.

 In the case of Kindeva—a former business unit of 3M sold to a private equity company— they wanted to exit the 3M campus in Saint Paul, MN, and gain visibility while establishing a new brand identity.
 They knew they needed their own unique build-to-suit facility that could meet their specifications to manufacture medical equipment.
 Our team acquired a site in Woodbury—a suburb just a few miles down the road from 3M’s Saint Paul headquarters—and knew it was a viable option to meet Kindeva’s needs.
 This suburb had the ideal piece of land available, while remaining close to the larger city of Saint Paul and 3M’s main campus.
 The project offered visibility to the attractive surrounding talent pool, while also representing a major win for the City of Woodbury, which focused on diversifying the community’s employment and tax base.